The singers settle into seats, leaving a small group to sing a lament for a ship trapped in ice off northern Canada.

 The current Elizabethans will go back to their winter study to sing in the dining halls, learning songs over their iPhones and in common rooms the way Robert Burns learned them in pubs.

 Friday is Burns' 254th birthday.
 He is the informal national poet of Scotland, toasted centuries after his death -- but in his lifetime, he was an Ayrshire farmer's son with little schooling.
-He made a name for himself, while he lived, by collecting folk songs.

 He said that he often wrote his own poetry, too, to music.
 When he needed a prompt, he would thin of an old song and set words in its rhythm.
 It's as though you took the tune of Simple Gifts as a guide, and wrote new words: